RonakChakrawati/rozgarsathi/README.md

 - **Relevant local job listings** matched to their profile
 - **Government schemes they qualify for** — PMKVY, DDU-GKY, PM Vishwakarma and more — explained in simple language with application steps
-- **AI-generated skill roadmap** — what to learn next to earn more, powered by Google Gemini
+- **AI-generated skill roadmap** — what to learn next to earn more, Planned AI-generated skill roadmap powered by Google Gemini
 - **WhatsApp delivery** — all results sent directly to their WhatsApp, zero app download needed

 ## Current MVP Features